eastonew/Online-Experiment-Basics/README.md

 8.Update the method to have the async signature e.g. public async void MethodName()
 9. Add the await keyword when calling into the required method of the Api service
 * N.B.
 Be careful this is not done in Unity's Update method (or make sure to handle appropriately)
+10. To add the interaction method scripts, these can be copied directly into your scripts folder.
+They have a dependency on the SteamVR package, so this needs to be installed.

 **Please look at the ConsoleTest Project for examples on how to potentially create an experiment definition / configuration file (although this will need work)**